zhlien/Code-for-the-test/README.md

 # Code-for-the-test
-This is the repository for all the code programmed for this test, along with input and output files.
+This is the repository for all the codes programmed for this test, along with input and output files.